Reegs001220/Regression-sprint-2307FTDS-Team-DN1/README.md

 # Regression-sprint-2307FTDS-Team-DN1
 In this Repository, you will find all of our workings from the past 4 weeks relating to our Regresion Sprint Predict.
-Our final notebook can be found in the main branch and covers the following:
+Our final notebook can be found in the main branch under the Advanced-Regression-Starter-Data folder and covers the following:

           - 1. analyse the supplied data;
           - 2. identify potential errors in the data and clean the existing data set;